 - reclassification where the previous classification was not in line with IFRS requirements.

 As we can see, some changes in estimates may be in fact errors.
 It is important to consider whether (and to what extent) the previous estimate was impacted by omission or misinterpretation of facts or circumstances that could reasonably be expected to have been obtained and taken into account when the previous estimate was made.
 If so, the change in estimated amount is a correction of error that requires retrospective restatement and related disclosure.

 Similarly, when changing an accounting policy or making a reclassification, it is important to consider whether previous policy was in line with IFRS.
 If not – this is in fact a correction of error.

 Correction of immaterial errors

 Immaterial errors can be corrected in current year without restating comparative amounts.
 It is generally accepted that immaterial errors should be corrected via the same financial statement lines through which the error originated.
 For example, overstated revenue from previous years should decrease current year revenue so that total cumulative revenue is correct.
-If such a correction in current year would influence users of financial statements analysing current year results, it means that this error is material for current year results and should be corrected retrospectively (see separate page on materiality).
+If such a correction in current year would influence users of financial statements analysing current year results, then this error is material for current year results and should be corrected retrospectively.

 Some argue that immaterial errors can be corrected through equity as a current year change/movement.
-It is not a valid approach in my opinion, as IAS 1 requires that the comprehensive income should include all changes in equity during a period other than those resulting from transactions with owners in their capacity as owners (IAS 1.7 definition of total comprehensive income, IAS 1.IN13a, IAS 1.109).
+It is not a valid approach in my opinion, as under IAS 1 all changes in equity during a period, other than those resulting from transactions with owners in their capacity as owners, should be included in total comprehensive income (IAS 1.7 definition of total comprehensive income, IAS 1.IN13a, IAS 1.109).